Neil Young (illustration by Andy Friedman)

 Also keeping him busy are The Neil Young Archives, the decades-long effort to compile his unreleased material and to remaster his existing catalogue; his beloved classic cars, which he works to restore back to life and then fuel sustainably; and his everlasting love of trains, which inspired a notable collection.

-And he's not done: Look for a new Neil Young album with backing band the Promise of the Real on December 1, called The Visitor.
-You can hear an advance track: “Already Great.”
+And he's not done: The 37th Neil Young album with backing band the Promise of the Real came out in 2017, called The Visitor.
+It includes his political response to Trump's slogan: the song “Already Great.”

 There is only one Neil Young.
 He’s his own man.
 Nobody gave him anything.
 He has worked his ass off to be the best musician he can be.
 His songs are all over the map; they can be graced with poignant beauty, drowned in cacophonous emotion, or both.